Pet Care Home

 Fish Diseases

-Like other saltwater angelfish, the dwarf angelfish can suffer any disease that captive saltwater environments have to offer.
-Fish problems can be broken into one of (or a combination of) these types: parasites, bacterial disease, fungal disease, or physical ailments (wounds and injuries).
+Providing a dwarf angelfish with plenty of places to hide and clean water is the best way to prevent illness.
+Calm fish are healthy fish.
+If not stressed, they will have a stronger immune system to prevent infections.
+Like other saltwater angelfish, dwarf angelfish can suffer any disease that captive saltwater environments have to offer.
+Fish problems can be broken into one of (or a combination of) these types: parasites, bacterial and fungal disease, or physical ailments (wounds and injuries).
 To learn all about fish problems and find specific answers, see Aquarium Fish Diseases and Treatments.

 The best and first defense to prevent diseases is a quarantine period before introducing a new fish.
 Quarantine tanks should be bare with a PVC tube where the fish can hide.
 Do regular water changes every day or so.
 Secondly, fresh water dips can also help to kill anything that is on their body that may spread.
 PH and temperature must be the same (just use baking soda to bring up the PH if you have soft water but use a test).
 Start with 5 minutes and up to 15 minutes if they are not showing any signs of distress.
 This is really only needed if you see anything on their body or if the back fin is starting to fray.